1What Is Ministry of Data (MoD)?

 10Can I use datasets outside of what is made available?

 Yes, there is no limit on what datasets you can use.
-As long its legal or you have obtained the dataset legally you are free to use whatever solves the problem.
-In some instances you may have to create your own unique dataset to demonstrate your solution.
+As long it's legal or you have obtained the dataset legally you are free to use whatever solves the problem.
+In some instances you may have to create your own unique dataset or prototype to demonstrate your solution.
+We release our challenges early so that you have time to road test ideas, source data, and discover a unique way to approach these issues.

 11How many judges will there be on the night?

-We hope to have a mix of 5-6 judges from industry and the innovator community.
+We will have a mix of 4-6 judges from industry, the innovator community and Government.

 12Will experts that know the data be available?